Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 replace qC.
 Reserving such an entry reduces the validator committee that fits the target's 32-signer limit.

+Extension semantics are latched once per round from the exact consensus parent ledger.
+A ledger that activates `featureExport` or `featureConsensusEntropy` does not retroactively enable that extension in the same round; the following parent-enabled round does. `ttEXPORT`, `ttEXPORT_SIGNATURES`, share production, carriage, alignment, materialization, and ticket callbacks fail closed or become no-ops while Export is disabled; callbacks additionally require Import.
+Starting a disabled-parent round clears cached Export collector material and the accepted root so pre-activation evidence cannot cross the boundary.

-Activating `featureExport` or `featureConsensusEntropy` switches proposal participants to extension-aware semantics.
-A proposal with no populated sidecar fields may still use the legacy 32-byte serialization, but that compact message does not restore legacy network semantics.
+A proposal with no populated sidecar fields may still use the legacy 32-byte serialization, but that compact message is only a wire-format case and never restores legacy network semantics after either extension is active.

 **INV-11 - The destination trust claim is configuration-specific.**
 XRPL verifies ordinary keys and signatures, not Xahau finality, committee